GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/event-conversion-measurement/index.md

 !!!.aside.aside--warning
+[For Googlers, February 2021.]

 This document is a work in progress, unfinished and not to be shared externally.

 The aim is to include the following textual content in this page in 300 words or less.

-Potentially, these (or similar) could be headings.
+Potentially, these items (or similar) could be headings.

 * Why do we need this technology?
 * What requirements does it meet?
-* Who needs to know about this API?
-* [Short glossary if necessary: just a few words.]
 * How does the technology work?
 * What are the major use cases?
 * Simple diagram
 * Simple example
 * Are there any new capabilities this technology will give web platforms?
 * If there are existing solutions, why do we need something new?
+* Who needs to know about this API?
+* [Short glossary if necessary: just a few words.]
 * How to share feedback and comments
 * How to get involved

-**Text below is just draft/dummy content: work in progress.**
+**Text below is content in progress.**
 !!!